marinakochuten/snow-cover-clean/README.md

 #### Other versions of this dataset:

-The datasets used in the course are cleaned-up subsets of the full dataset.
+The datasets used in this repository are from the course EDS 213 - Databases and Data Management.
+Data used in the course are cleaned-up subsets of the full dataset.
 Data was subset to keep the size and complexity manageable for pedagogical purposes.

 ## Info for cleaned snow cover data